Teoscar Hernández Player Props: Mariners vs. Tigers

 Teoscar Hernández At The Plate

-- In 38.2% of his games this season, Hernandez has driven in at least one run.
-In 14 of those games (15.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- In 37.8% of his games this year, Hernandez has had at least one RBI.
+He's picked up more than one in 15.6% and driven in three or more of his team's runs in one contest.

-- He has scored in 38.2% of his games this year, with more than one run scored in 6.7%.
+- In 34 of 90 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.